noworneverev/graphrag-api/README.md

 ## API Endpoints
 - `/search/global`: Perform a global search using GraphRAG.
 - `/search/local`: Perform a local search using GraphRAG.
+- `/search/drift`: Perform a DRIFT search using GraphRAG.
 - `/status`: Check if the server is up and running.